muritane/agent-theory/README.md

 Under bounded cognition and irreversible dynamics, viability depends on preserving **topological invariants of reachability**.

 Artifacts, agents, meanings, and metrics are replaceable.
 Interfaces, paths, and connectivity are not.

-This theory makes explicit what survives collapse, clarifies non-redundancy, and replaces vague notions of meaning and intelligence with structurally grounded necessity.
+This theory sketch makes explicit what survives collapse, clarifies non-redundancy under constraint, and replaces vague notions of meaning and intelligence with structurally grounded necessity.

 ---